 Are you interested in how social robots can be implemented in daily life, for example in education, in healthcare and in hospitality?
 Do you want to come up with innovative solutions for longtime societal problems?
 And do you think robots can be part of these solutions?
 Then this minor is designed for you!
 During this minor, you will work in a multidisciplinary research team.
 You and your teammates come from various fields such as: psychology, social work, education, healthcare, engineering, media, IT, communication and business.
 All of you will bring the specific knowledge from your field and together you will find creative ways to utilize these skills.
 Combining your strengths will give you the opportunity to come up and design new solutions in the field of social robots.

-To enter this minor, you need to have a strong interest in social robots.
 Students do not need programming knowledge to participate in this minor.
 However, if you have basic programming knowledge, you will be able to utilize these skills.

 The Social Robotics minor focusses on the interaction between robots and humans in education, healthcare and hospitality.
 You will learn how people interact with robots, how to design social robots, how to do good research.
 Later you will use this knowledge in a large research project.
 Presented below are example projects of recent years: